CyberHappenings logo

 Microsoft Exchange 2016 and 2019 reach end of support on October 14, 2025

-Microsoft has announced that Exchange Server 2016 and 2019 will reach the end of extended support on October 14, 2025.
+Microsoft has confirmed that Exchange Server 2016 and 2019 have reached the end of extended support on October 14, 2025.
+The company reminded administrators in January and September 2025 that these versions would reach the end of support.
 After this date, Microsoft will cease providing technical support, bug fixes, time zone updates, and security patches for these versions.
 Administrators are advised to migrate to Exchange Online or upgrade to Exchange Server Subscription Edition (SE) to maintain support and security.
+Administrators are advised that continuing to use these outdated versions after the end-of-support date invites potential security risks.

 Show sources